 Read these 13 Best Aptitude Test Preparation Tips.
 Follow these tips carefully while preparation.
 It will help you for time management and for scoring in the GATE exam.

-There is lots of mathematics involved in engineering and same for the GATE exam.
-It has been categories into following four categories.
+There is lots of mathematics involved in engineering and the same for the GATE exam.
+It has been categories into the following four categories.

 #1 Discrete Mathematics:

 Propositional and first-order logic.
 Sets, relations, functions, partial orders and lattices.
 Groups.

 Matrices, determinants, the system of linear equations, eigenvalues and eigenvectors, LU decomposition.

 Limits, continuity, and differentiability.
 Maxima and minima.
 Mean value theorem.
 Integration.